viptomer1/test-levi/README.md

 - 👋 Hi,
 - 👀 I’m using below tech for this project..

-Before going in details please have a look (TO check responsive grid , make change page limit in constant file to show page/total pages)
+Before going in details please have a look (TO check responsive grid , change page limit in <b>res/constant.js</b> file to pagination page/total pages)

 <a href="https://viptomer1.github.io/">Demo Product grid & Pagination</a>

+- IF SERVICE FAILED THEN IT WILL SHOW STATIC DATA

 ![image](https://user-images.githubusercontent.com/80127823/111080259-906f4f80-84f5-11eb-9330-2c7cd55b39ca.png)